Annual Reporting Measures for CAEP Standards

 Retention Rates

 Retention rates are aggregated by HUSOE department.
 The rates indicate the percentage of first time in college (FTIC) or first year in graduate school (FTG) students enrolled in the previous academic year that continued with HUSOE one year later.
-Overall, retention rates dropped in Fall 2021.
-A deeper look into whether students transferred to other degree programs showed students that did not re-enroll in HUSOE programs also did not return to Howard University.
+The target retention rate is 80%.
+Retention has been a challenge since the COVID-19 pandemic.
+A deeper look into whether students transferred to other degree programs showed students who did not re-enroll in HUSOE programs also did not return to Howard University.

 Graduation Rates